tensorflow/examples/lite/examples/model_personalization/README.md

 `tf.keras.experimental.export_saved_model` can be used to do this.

 Suppose your SavedModels are in directories `model_A` and `model_B`.
-Then by executing the following a transfer learning model will be generated under `custom_model`.
+Then by executing the following a personalizable model will be generated under `custom_model`.

 ```sh